On the structure of pointsets with many collinear triples: Introduction

-While Conjecture \ref{Pascal} is out of reach, there is hope that for special triple systems one can prove it, as it happened for triples from finite groups.
-In this paper we are going to prove it when the edges are collinear triples in some pointsets.
-We show that if the edges of a 3-uniform hypergraph are defined by collinear triples from three sets of points, then there are vertices spanning many edges, more than what would follow from the Brown-Erd\H{o}s-S\'{o}s conjecture.
-In the last section we prove that under some combinatorial conditions, if one of the three sets consists of collinear points, then a large fraction of the other two sets are on a conic.
-As noted in \cite{E_SP}, without extra conditions this statement would not hold.
-For example, taking an affine image of an integer $\lfloor\sqrt{n}\rfloor\times\lfloor\sqrt{n}\rfloor$ square grid with the line of infinity, there are $cn^2$ collinear triples with two points in the grid and one on the line at infinity (the points of the directions), while the grid contains at most $n^{1/4}$ points of a parabola and $n^{o(1)}$ points of other conics (Figure \ref{fig:Grid}).
+In this paper, we will prove Conjecture \ref{Pascal} when the edges are collinear triples in some pointsets.
+We show that if the edges of a 3-uniform hypergraph are defined by collinear triples from three sets of points, there are vertices spanning many edges.
+In the last section, we prove that if one of the three sets consists of collinear points under some combinatorial conditions, then a large fraction of the other two sets are on a conic.
+As noted in \cite{E_SP} (see the quote after Conjecture \ref{Elekes6} below), without extra conditions, this statement would not hold.
+For example, taking a projective image of an integer $\lfloor\sqrt{n}\rfloor\times\lfloor\sqrt{n}\rfloor$ square grid with the line of infinity, there are $cn^2$ collinear triples with two points in the grid and one on the line at infinity (the points of the directions), while the grid contains at most $n^{1/4}$ points of a parabola and $n^{o(1)}$ points of other conics\footnote{This claim can be recovered from multiple sources, see, e.g. Lemma 5. in \cite{KS}.} (Figure \ref{fig:Grid}).